 At initial recognition, the instruments in this category are measured at fair value.
 Transaction costs are expensed in profit or loss for the period in which they were incurred.
 The instruments that are actively traded in the market are valued at the market auction price (also called close price) on the balance sheet date.
-If there is no active market for financial instruments, the last available price from the market maker is used.
+If there is no active market for the financial instruments, the last available price from the market maker is used.
 Gains or losses are recognised in the Statement of Comprehensive Income in the financial result section.
-The instruments held both by the EPOTIF and RFPSS are managed on a portfolio basis, so gains and losses on investments are presented net in the Statement of Comprehensive Income.
 A gross presentation is disclosed in Note 30.3.